grudloff/grudloff.github.io/_posts/2024-09-18-local_to_cloud.md

 ### Cons:

-- More complex than deploying with prebuilt containers.
+- Requires more effort than deploying with prebuilt containers.
 - Offuscated implementation details which may make debugging harder.

 ## 5.3 Using Vertex AI Precition Prebuilt Containers